-DHS Science and Technology Directorate's (S&T's) SCITI Labs initiative leverages cutting-edge Smart City and Internet of Things (IoT) technologies to enhance public safety in communities across the country.
+DHS Science and Technology Directorate's (S&T's) SCITI Labs initiative leverages cutting-edge Smart City and Internet of Things (IoT) technologies to deliver new capabilities to DHS components and to enhance public safety in communities across the country.
 SCITI brings together key government and private sector partners to identify new and existing technologies that both meet first responders’ operational needs and enhance commercial buildings, ensuring the nation’s critical infrastructure and those who protect it are secure and resilient.

 About SCITI Labs

-S&T established the SCITI (pronounced ‘CITY’) Labs initiative in collaboration with the Center for Innovative Technology, TechNexus and Smart City Works to focus on applying new and existing technologies to public safety needs, with an emphasis on extensive validation and go-to-market support through industry partners.
-In its first year, the SCITI Labs partnership funded development and initial testing of several prototype technologies in three overarching program areas.
-Moving forward, the ultimate goal is to make Smart Cities and IoT capabilities commercially available for industry, public safety and national security partners by 2020.
+S&T established the SCITI (pronounced “city”) Labs initiative in collaboration with the Center for Innovative Technology, TechNexus and Smart City Works to focus on applying new and existing technologies to public safety and national security needs, with an emphasis on extensive validation and go-to-market support through industry partners.
+In its first year, the SCITI Labs partnership funded development and initial testing of several prototype technologies in three overarching capability areas:

 “Commercial First” Approach

 S&T is adding value at the intersection of Smart Cities and IoT by taking a two-phased approach.
-First, after a highly competitive selection process, 12 performers were awarded funding in Phase I to develop initial prototypes of unmanned aerial systems (UAS), in-building sensors and a SmartHub.
-SCITI Labs identified new and existing public safety technologies in these areas, assessed prototype capabilities and gained end-user and stakeholder input—particularly from industry partners who are critical to bringing these tools to market.
+First, after a highly competitive selection process, 12 performers were awarded funding in Phase I to develop initial prototypes of UAS, in building sensors and a SmartHub.
+SCITI Labs identified new and existing technologies in these areas, assessed prototype capabilities and gained end-user and stakeholder input—particularly from industry partners who are critical to bringing these tools to market.

 Looking toward the future, S&T is leveraging this “commercial first” approach by working with technology innovation companies, government public safety officials, infrastructure owners and private sector investment partners to further design, develop and operationally test and evaluate these capabilities for commercial adoption.
 To achieve this, in coming months S&T will implement a streamlined path-to-market process focused on technologies that are useable, affordable and scalable to suit the mission needs of responders and industry.

-Autonomous navigation for indoor Unmanned Aerial Systems (UAS): support for indoor search and rescue in difficult environments, such as tunnels or collapsed or damaged structures, where missions are difficult and endanger responders and those they aim to rescue.
+Autonomous navigation for indoor UAS: support for indoor search and rescue in difficult environments, such as tunnels or collapsed or damaged structures, where missions are difficult and endanger responders and those they aim to rescue.

 Body-worn interoperable platform: development of a SmartHub that integrates personal area network communications with third-party sensor packages.
 The SmartHub will enhance emergency responder situational awareness and support enhanced mission-critical operations.